 If you are recently discharged or retired military and ‘Home of Record’ is Tennessee on your DD-214 you are eligible for in state tuition, provided you immediately domicile and remain domiciled in Tennessee after separation from the military.
 Documentation showing this information would need to be provided to the residency classifier to receive this waiver.

-Recently discharged or retired military whose ‘Home of Record’ is not Tennessee and a former or current members of a reserve or Tennessee National Guard unit who was called into active military service as defined in § 58-1-102 are not required to pay out of state fess provided the veteran has not been dishonorably discharged from a branch of service, is eligible for Post-9/11 or Montgomery GI Bill benefits and enrolls in a public institution within the state of Tennessee within 24 months of the date of discharge as reflected on form DD-214.
+Recently discharged or retired military whose ‘Home of Record’ is not Tennessee and former or current members of a reserve or Tennessee National Guard unit who was called into active military service as defined in § 58-1-102 are not required to pay out of state fees provided the veteran has not been dishonorably discharged from a branch of service, is eligible for Post-9/11 or Montgomery GI Bill benefits and enrolls in a public institution within the state of Tennessee within 24 months of the date of discharge as reflected on form DD-214.
 Documentation will need to be provided to the residency classifier to obtain this waiver.
-In order to continue to qualify for in state tuition in fees within 1 year of enrollment the student must either register to vote in the state or provide two of the following items - Tennessee driver’s license, Tennessee motor vehicle registration, Proof of Tennessee Employment –documentation to the residency classifier must be provided within one year to retain this waiver.
+In order to continue to qualify for in state tuition within 1 year of enrollment the student must either register to vote in the state or provide two of the following items - Tennessee driver’s license, Tennessee motor vehicle registration, Proof of Tennessee Employment – to the residency classifier within one year to retain this waiver.
 This waiver does not apply to current reservists or National Guard who have not been called into active service under § 58-1-102 or dependents of recently discharged or retired members of the military.

 What if I am a dependent of an active duty or retired/discharged military member?